 Not all eSIM providers cover the same countries.
 Here’s what matters for popular backpacking routes:

 Extended Balkan route?
-See Best eSIM for 10+ Countries in Europe — Airalo Eurolink is the only plan covering the Balkans
+See Best eSIM for Balkans 2026 — Airalo Eurolink is the only plan covering the Balkans.

 Key insight: If your route stays in Western/Central Europe, Nomad is cheaper.
 If you’re hitting the Balkans or smaller Eastern European countries, check Airalo’s coverage map — it includes Albania, Montenegro, and North Macedonia where Nomad may not.

-What is the best eSIM for backpacking Europe?
+What is the best eSIM for backpacking Europe 2026?

 How much data do backpackers need in Europe?

 Most backpackers use 1-2GB per day when combining eSIM data with hostel Wi-Fi.
 A 3-week trip needs 15-25GB.
 A full month needs 25-40GB.
+The core apps — Maps, WhatsApp, Trainline, Hostelworld, Google Translate — use roughly 400-600MB/day.
+Social media and streaming are the killers.
 If you download offline maps and use Wi-Fi for streaming, you can stretch 20GB across 3 weeks easily.
+Verified May 2026.

 Is eSIM better than buying local SIMs while backpacking?